mihneadb/mihneadb.github.io/_posts/2014-01-14-switching-browser-tabs-by-number-in-windows.markdown

 I always loved the Linux/OS X shortcut that allows you to go to any tab between 1 and 8 by using `ALT + number` (or `CMD + number`).
 However, I couldn't get it to work on Windows.
-Recently, out of pure luck, I stubmled across the working key combination - you just have to use `CTRL` instead!
+Recently, out of pure luck, I stumbled across the working key combination - you just have to use `CTRL` instead!

 So, next time you're browsing the Web on a Windows box, go ahead and switch